 So this greatly enhances you augmented reality scene.
 So it looks as real as possible, as if it is really on the table.
 Okay.
 Back to slides.

 So this was environment texturing.
 It's a powerful new feature in ARKit 2 that lets you create your augmented reality scene as realistic as possible.
 Now, to continue with the rest of the great new features, I will invite Reinhard on stage.

 It's working?
 Oh, okay, great.

+Good morning.
 My name is Reinhard, and I'm an engineer on the ARKit team.
 So next let's talk about image tracking.
 In iOS 11.3, we introduced image detection as part of world tracking.
 Image detection searches for known 2D images in the scene.
 The term detection here implies that these images are static and are therefore not supposed to move.
 Great examples for such images could be movie posters or paintings in a museum.

 ARKit will estimate the position and orientation of such an image in six degrees of freedom once an image has been detected.
 This pose can be used to trigger content in your rendered scene.
 As I mentioned earlier, all this is fully integrated world tracking.
 So all you need to do is set once in your property to set it up.
 In order to load images to be used for image detection, you made load them from file or use Xcode's asset catalog, which also gives you the detection quality for an image.

 So image detection is already great, but now in iOS 12, we can do better.
 So let's talk about image tracking.
 Image tracking is an extension to image detection with a big advantage that images no longer need to be static and may move.
 ARKit will now estimate the position and orientation for every frame at 60 frames per second.
 This allows you to accurately augment 2D images, say magazines, board games, or pretty much anything that features a real image.

 And ARKit can also track multiple images simultaneously.